 4. Consistent Branding

 Branding is a key concept to develop an app that users can be familiar with and relate to.
 A strong mobile UI design should present the identity of the brand.
-It can be done through the proper use of colors, typography, and logos.
+It can be done through the proper use of colours, typography, and logos.
 Consistency in design helps users feel comfortable and builds trust as they begin to link the app with a proper brand personality.

 How to apply it: